 Potato Sourdough

 Unoriginal story, but when I was younger I was obsessed with How To Be A Domestic Goddess by Nigella Lawson.
 I made nearly everything in that book.
 The fairy cakes, the schnecken, the cream cheese brownies.
-I felt like a real grown up when I made something savoury that I actually liked.
-She had this recipe for a squidgy loaf of white bread made using mashed potatoes and it was epic.
+When I graduated onto a savoury recipe, I felt like a real grown up.
+There was one for a squidgy loaf of white bread made using mashed potatoes and it was epic.
 I vividly remember eating slices of that bread, toasted, and spread with lots of butter and jam.
-I made it loads of times and it felt pretty fool proof.
-Then, I moved to London and tried The Dusty Knuckle’s potato sourdough.
+I made it on repeat and it felt pretty fool proof.
+As an actual grown up, I moved to London and tried The Dusty Knuckle’s potato sourdough.
 Again, epic bread.
 When I read their recipe and saw that they use grated raw potatoes instead of mash, I was intrigued.

 I’ve tried this with a few different kinds of potatoes and can say that large, floury, baking potatoes work best.
 No need to peel unless they’re really dirty, just a scrub will do.
-And actually, that might have something to do with the success of the loaf - the bacterial action on the skin can only be good for the yeast.
+Actually, leaving the skin on brings more bacteria that helps the yeast.
+I coarsely grate my potatoes, and can usually detect a few flecks of potato in the finished loaf.
+That doesn’t bother me, but if you want a more refined crumb you can finely grate yours.

 Makes 2 loaves